Make Your School

 E-mail: alexander.hock∂kit.edu

-Other offerings of "Make Your School" include the annual Maker Festival, where the best hacks of the school year are presented and awarded.
-In addition, "Make Your School" is building a nationwide network and works with regional partner organizations that coordinate and implement hackdays at schools in their region.
+Other "Make Your School" activities include the annual Maker Festival, where the best hacks of the school year are presented and awarded prizes.
+KIT is one of 19 nationwide network hubs that work together to improve digital and technical education.

 Wissenschaft im Dialog